 A Scottish Fold Munchkin cat is a beautiful cat breed if you’re looking for one!
 They are friendly, charming, and comfortable cats that don’t cause many household problems.
 Very few people report any issues with this breed of cat.

 The Scottish Fold is a breed of cat that has been developed over many generations of selective breeding.
-It has been called the “Cookie Cat” for its resemblance to a cat with its head folded in.
-This breed is a hybrid of two different cat breeds: the Scottish Highlands Fold and the Munchkin.
+It has been called the “Cookie Cat” for its resemblance to a cat with its head folded.
+This breed is a hybrid of two cat breeds: the Scottish Highlands Fold and the Munchkin.
 These two breeds are so similar that it is almost impossible to tell them apart.
 Most Scottish Folds are a combination of the Scottish Highlands and Munchkin cats.
 The Scottish Fold is a unique hybrid.
-This is because it has a long, lean body of the Scottish Highlands Fold and a short, stocky body of the Munchkin.
+This is because it has the long, lean body of the Scottish Highlands Fold and the short, stocky body of the Munchkin.

 Dating back to the 1980s, the Munchkin is a relatively new cat breed.
 The International Cat Association (TICA) recognized it in 1995.